Scotch Bonnet Storage Hacks

 Storage Tips

-• At room temperature: Raw and whole chili pepper can be stored at room temperature for up to two weeks.
+• At room temperature: Raw and whole chili peppers can be stored at room temperature for up to two weeks.
 The chopped scotch bonnet has a shorter shelf life.

-• In the fridge: Place the whole ones in resealable bags for up to three weeks.
+In the fridge: Place the scotch bonnets in resealable bags for up to three weeks.
 Pulsed pepper paste can last up to two weeks.

-• To freeze: Whole and pulsed ones can be stored in the freezer and can last up to a whole year.
+To freeze: Whole and pulsed ones can be stored in the freezer for up to a year.

 scotch bonnets